UofTPsychProg-fall-2019/ps7-LauraLise/README.md

 # merge the two datasets by subject
 dataset <- concatenate(behavioural_data & demographic_data, by = subject)

-# interested in analyzing the RT on correct trials, so create a dataset with only the correct responses – analyze RT
+# interested in analyzing the RT on correct trials, so create a dataset with only the correct responses â€“ analyze RT
 # trim the reaction times so that RTs less than or equal to 100ms
 dataset_correct <- remove(dataset, where dataset$correct == 0 & dataset&RT ?
 100)